-The Equipment Rental business generated $1.5 billion in LTM sales with $600 million from construction, $400 million industrial and $500 million other fragmented markets.
+The equipment rental business generated $1.5 billion in LTM sales with $600 million from construction, $400 million from industrial, and $500 million from other fragmented markets.

 Double-Digit Growth Opportunities

-Second, the off-airport business has lower infrastructure and other costs with 8% lower labor costs, 34% lower DOE and 48% lower SG&A. A mix shift towards off airport will improve margins and lead to a less cyclical business.
-Along these lines, fleet utilization averages 84.3%, 220 bps higher than an airport location with longer average lengths of rentals.
+Second, the off-airport business has lower infrastructure and other costs with 8% lower labor costs, 34% lower DOE, and 48% lower SG&A. A mix shift toward off-airport will improve margins and lead to a less cyclical business.
+Along these lines, fleet utilization averages 84.3%, 220 BPS higher than an airport location with longer average lengths of rentals.

-The company has a three-tier strategy in the US and a similar one in Europe.
-It breaks the market into a Premium, mid-tier and value segment and has brands within each.
-In the US, Hertz is the premium brand with Dollar and Thrifty in the mid-tier and Firefly as a value brand.
-The Avis-Budget Group (NASDAQ: CAR) has Avis, then Budget and Payless Car Rental, respectively.
-The premium market is growing at a 2-year CAGR of just 3.4% and the mid-tier at 4.8%.
-However, the value segment is growing much faster at a 23.2% 2-year CAGR but is just $500 million in size in the $11 billion car rental US market.
+The company has a three-tier strategy in the U.S. and a similar one in Europe.
+It breaks the market into a premium, mid-tier, and value segment and has brands within each.
+In the U.S., Hertz is the premium brand with Dollar and Thrifty in the mid-tier, and Firefly as a value brand.
+The Avis Budget Group (NASDAQ: CAR) has Avis, then Budget, and Payless Car Rental, respectively.
+The premium market is growing at a two-year CAGR of just 3.4% and the mid-tier at 4.8%.
+However, the value segment is growing much faster at a 23.2% two-year CAGR but is just $500 million in size in the $11 billion car rental U.S. market.

 Acquisitions will also continue to play a critical role for Hertz.
 Over the past three years, it has realized $300 million in revenue and another $300 million in cost synergies.
 The company opened 143 corporate Thrifty locations in Europe over this time.